atlassistant/pytlas-template/README.md

 ===

 {TEMPLATE_SKILL_DESCRIPTION}.
-*For detailed informations about skill creation please take a look at [https://julien.leicher.me/coding/writing-your-first-pytlas-skill/].*
+*For detailed informations about skill creation please take a look at [this article (in french)](https://julien.leicher.me/coding/writing-your-first-pytlas-skill/).*

 ## Supported languages